 Not necessarily.
 Germany’s push for austerity (higher taxes and lower spending) measures in the region’s smaller nations was problematic in that reduced government spending can lead to slower growth, which means lower tax revenues for countries to pay their bills.
 In turn, this made it more difficult for the high-debt nations to dig themselves out.
 The prospect of lower government spending led to massive public protests and made it more difficult for policymakers to take all of the steps necessary to resolve the crisis.
 In addition, the entire region slipped into a recession during 2012 due in part to these measures and the overall loss of confidence among businesses and investors.

 Q: From a broader perspective, does this matter to the United States?

 Yes – The world financial system is fully connected now – meaning a problem for Greece, or another smaller European country, is a problem for all of us.
 The European debt crisis not only affects our financial markets, but also the U.S. government budget.
 Forty percent of the International Monetary Fund’s (IMF) capital comes from the United States, so if the IMF has to commit too much cash to bailout initiatives, U.S. taxpayers will eventually have to foot the bill.
 In addition, the U.S. debt is growing steadily larger – meaning that the events in Greece and the rest of Europe are a potential warning sign for U.S. policymakers.

 What is the outlook for the crisis?

 While the possibility of a default or an exit of one of the eurozone countries is much lower now than it was early in 2011, the fundamental problem in the region (high government debt) remains in place.
-As a result, the chance of a further economic shock to the region - and the world economy as a whole - is still a possibility and will likely remain so for several years, despite the financial-market rallies that characterized the second half of 2012.
+As a result, the chance of a further economic shock to the region - and the world economy as a whole - is still a possibility and will likely remain so for several years.